bhavdxt10/IEEEOJCOMS2025/README.md

 #Drone Components

-This repository contains components used in custom build drone in the lab.
+This repository includes hardware components integrated into a custom UAV platform assembled and tested in the lab.

 ## References